JasonCharamis/FastaLib/README.md

   3. Removing sequences of user-specified genes
   4. Printing length of fasta sequences
   5. Translate CDS to peptide (PEP) sequences
-  6. Extracting subsets of selected sequences
+  6. Extracting or removing user-selected sequence(s) and subsequence(s)
   7. Replace sequence IDs
   8. QC of sequence IDs -- checks for duplicate IDs and for IDs longer than 50 characters (not allowed for making blast databases)